Battle of Mine Creek: Legacy

 The site of the battle was listed on the National Register of Historic Places in 1973 as the Battle of Mine Creek Site.
 At the time of the listing, the site was considered to be in "good" condition, although the prairie has been converted into cultivated agricultural land, a pond has been constructed, and the number of trees on the site has increased.
-The Kansas Historical Society has also preserved the site as Mine Creek Battlefield State Historic Site; the site was officially founded in 1974.
+The Kansas Historical Society has also preserved the site as the Mine Creek Battlefield State Historic Site; the site was officially founded in 1974.
 Marked trails are present at the site, allowing visitors to view the significant features of the battlefield.
-A visitor's center has also been constructed.
+A visitor center has also been constructed.

-As of 2019, the American Battlefield Trust and its partners have acquired and preserved 326 acres of the battlefield.
+As of 2019, the American Battlefield Trust and its partners had acquired and preserved 326 acres of the battlefield.

-On November 15, 2004, the History Channel released a documentary about the battle titled "Mine Creek: The Lost Battle of the Civil War".
+On November 15, 2004, the History Channel released a documentary about the battle titled Mine Creek: The Lost Battle of the Civil War.